 Walvis Bay in Namibia on the southwest corner of Africa is one of those largely unknown places that has yet to be explored on a swimmer's scale.
 Walvis Bay is a natural harbor that is surrounded by 31,000 square miles of desert.
 The openness and emptiness of the surrounding environment creates one of the world’s greatest natural wind tunnels.

-As the cool Benguela Current rides up the African continent from the Cape of Good Hope, it meets the desert heat leading to a steady and regular flow of fast-moving air uninterrupted by any terrain or man-made structures.
+As the cool Benguela Current rides up the African continent from the Cape of Good Hope along the Skeleton Coast, it meets the desert heat leading to a steady and regular flow of fast-moving air uninterrupted by any terrain or man-made structures.

 Swimming in the relentless wind of Walvis Bay would be a marvelous experience.
 Swimming with the wind would feel like swimming through a narrow inlet where the water around you moves much faster than you are capable on your own.
 Conversely, swimming against the winds would be feel like a salmon swimming upstream.

 Either way, the speed, scope and scale of nature would be a profoundly marvelous phenomena to experience.